Zone of possible agreement

-An understanding of the ZOPA is critical for a successful negotiation, but the negotiants must first know their BATNA (best alternative to a negotiated agreement), or "walk away positions".
+An understanding of the ZOPA is critical for a successful negotiation, but the negociants must first know their BATNA (best alternative to a negotiated agreement), or "walk away positions".
 To determine whether there is a ZOPA both parties must explore each other's interests and values.
 This should be done early in the negotiation and be adjusted as more information is learned.
 Essential is also the ZOPA's size.
 Where a broad ZOPA is given, the parties might use strategies and tactics to influence the distribution within the ZOPA.
 Where the parties have a small ZOPA, the difficulty lies in finding agreeable terms.

 Understanding and leveraging ZOPA in negotiations

 The Zone of Possible Agreement (ZOPA), also known as the Zone of Potential Agreement or Bargaining Range, refers to the range in which two negotiating parties can find common ground.
 It exists when the minimum terms each party is willing to accept overlap.
 If no overlap exists, a No Possible Agreement (NOPA) situation arises.
 Understanding ZOPA is crucial for successful negotiations, as it determines whether a mutually beneficial deal is possible (Fisher, Ury, & Patton, 2011).